|Previous Story: The Masque Of Mandragora||Next Story: The Deadly Assassin|

 In making the final transition to its completed form, The Hand Of Fear continued to undergo changes.
 Holmes was concerned that the name “Omegan” would cause confusion with Omega, the villain of Baker and Martin's own Season Ten adventure The Three Doctors, and so the aliens were correspondingly renamed Kastrians.
 It was also decided that the nuclear complex should not be the same as the one seen in The Claws Of Axos, and consequently the name of the location was amended slightly to “Nunton” (rather than “Nuton”).

 Now designated Serial 4N, The Hand Of Fear was directed by Lennie Mayne, whose most recent work had been on The Monster Of Peladon.
-Unfortunately, this would also be Mayne's final contribution to Doctor Who.
+Sadly, this would also be Mayne's final contribution to Doctor Who.
 After completing one further directorial assignment (an episode of Softly, Softly: Task Force), Mayne drowned when he was swept overboard by a freak wave in the English Channel.
 Even at this stage, Hinchcliffe was not entirely happy with The Hand Of Fear, as he felt that the first two episodes were lacking in incident and failed to give Sarah Jane enough of a role to befit her final adventure.
 Unfortunately, by now Holmes was completing his own scripts for the next story, The Deadly Assassin, and could do no further work on The Hand Of Fear.

 Production on Serial 4L began with filming at the ARC Quarry in Cromhall, Gloucestershire on June 14th and 15th.
 This was a rare instance of a quarry actually appearing in Doctor Who as a quarry, rather than posing as some form of alien landscape.
 June 16th began with roadway material, recorded at Oldbury-on-Severn in Gloucestershire, and continued at the nearby Oldbury Power Station.
 Unusually, Baker and Martin had assisted in securing this location, which was very near to where they lived.
 Cast and crew remained there on the 17th, before travelling to Thornbury, Gloucestershire on June 18th for Sarah's departure.
 The dog in this scene was handled by Mayne's wife, Frances Pidgeon, whom he had also cast as Miss Jackson (a character originally intended to be male).